binaryage/totalspaces-i18n/readme.md

 **To be clear.
 Please note that:**

-1. It is not guarantee that I will accept changes in your fork
+1. It is not guaranteed that I will accept changes in your fork
-2. You are contributing your work under [MIT style license](totalspaces-i18n/raw/master/license.txt)
+2. You are contributing your work under [MIT style license](https://raw.github.com/binaryage/totalspaces-i18n/master/license.txt)
 3. You may want to explore [Network Graph](http://github.com/binaryage/totalspaces-i18n/network) to see if someone has been already working on your language

 #### License: [MIT-Style](https://raw.github.com/binaryage/totalspaces-i18n/master/license.txt)